paulirom/CodeClub/content/post/blogpost template/blogposttemplate.md

 To learn more, have a look at the [markdown reference guide](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf).

 # Contribute your .md to the blog

-Check the instructions on the [About](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) to learn how to contribute your .md to the blog.
+Check the instructions on the [About](https://ukarcodeclub.netlify.app/page/about/) page to learn how to contribute your .md to the blog.